raspberrypilearning/recruiting-mentors/en/quiz1/question_1.md

   --- feedback ---
 These can be added to a volunteer description once the more important role elements, such as the role title, aims and expectations of the role, an outline of tasks, the location and timing of the volunteer role are covered.

-Descriptions can also include how the role fits within the Dojo and expectations of behaviour.
+Descriptions can also include how the role fits within the club and expectations of behaviour.

   --- /feedback ---